MotionSpell/substance-signals/README.md

 Signals comes with several multimedia applications:
  - player: a generic multimedia player.
  - dashcastx: a rewrite of the GPAC dashcast application (any input to MPEG-DASH live) in less than 300 lines of code.
- - A lot of test apps in src/tests (generators, renderers, transcoders, etc.).

 # Build

 Please read [build.md](doc/build.md).

 # Tests

 Signals is built using TDD.
 There are plenty of tests.
 If you contribute please commit your tests first.
 Unit tests should be self-validating, which means they shouldn't need the intervention of a human operator to validate the result (e.g, they shouldn't print anything on the console).
 They should also be isolated.
 At best, they should depend upon no third-party code (except of course when testing the code making the direct calls to a third-party component).

+You can check the code coverage of the test suite using ./scripts/cov.sh.
+This will generate an HTML report using gcov+lcov in 'cov-html'.

 # Documentation